yowainwright/pastoralist/README.md

 ## Thanks

-Shout out to [Bryant Cabrera](https://github.com/bryantcabrera) and [Mardin](https://github.com/mardinyadegar) for the conversation, insight, and pairing around this topic.
+Shout out to [Mardin](https://github.com/mardinyadegar) for the conversation, insight, and pairing around this topic.

 Made by [@yowainwright](https://github.com/yowainwright).
 [MIT](./LICENSE), 2022-2026.